Eucalyptus deglupta: Use in horticulture

-E. deglupta are commonly planted as ornamental trees in frost-free climates such as Hawaii, Southern California, Texas and Florida.
+Eucalyptus deglupta is commonly planted as an ornamental tree in frost-free climates such as Hawaii, Southern California, Texas and Florida.
 It is planted in at least three locations in coastal Los Angeles County, including Santa Monica and San Marino at the Huntington Botanical Garden.
 These trees were still growing, but relatively young at approximately 30–40 years in 1988, at the UCLA Botanic Garden and as a LA City street tree.

 If grown from seed, the temperature should be around 68–72 F. Plants can be grown from cuttings of trees younger than 5 years old.
 Once a tree reaches 5 years of age, root inhibition prevents the generation of roots from cuttings.
 It thrives in rich medium-to-wet soil in full sun and is intolerant of frost.
-In botanical gardens such as Fairchild Tropical Botanic Garden in Florida, the tree does show the intense color range as seen in the tree's normal range.
+In botanical gardens such as Fairchild Tropical Botanic Garden in Florida, the tree does show the intense colour range as seen in the tree's normal range.